jwmtechwriting/grc/grc.md

 This attribute is considered free-text.

-This attribute represents different releases of a given set of hardware of the same type and family with different features or functionality.
+This represents different releases of a given set of hardware of the same type and family with different features or functionality.
 For example, the Sega Genesis models 1, 2, or 3, or the PS2 fat or slim.

-It is **RECOMMENDED** that, if a VGCC is describing a piece of hardware that is the first in its family, that this attribute be set to the same value as the family attribute.
+It is **RECOMMENDED** that, if a VGCC is describing a piece of hardware that is the first in its family, this attribute be set to the same value as the family attribute.

 ### Color \(C\)

 This attribute is **OPTIONAL** and may be left empty.

-Represents the official color of the device as given by the manufacturer at manufacture time.
+It represents the official color of the device as given by the manufacturer.

 If provided, this attribute **MUST** contain the first three letters of the official color as given by the manufacturer.
 If the manufacturer calls their color "platinum", use PLA rather than SIL (silver).